Dismiss Modal

 When to get medical advice

-Unless your child's healthcare provider advises otherwise, call the provider right away if any of the following occur:
+Unless your child's doctor advises otherwise, call the doctor right away if any of the following occur:

 • Your child’s current symptoms get worse.